glennsantos/Ada-Developers/kbreehindsresume.md

 ####kbreehinds@gmail.com

 ##Objective
-To obtain the position of Director, using the skill-set that I have developed from 15 years in the broadcast industry to execute high quality newscasts.
+To enter the Ada Developers Academy 2015 cohort and parlay that learning expereince into a new and exciting career.

+## Education
+Masters of Arts in Broadcast Journalism
+The University of Nebraska – Lincoln, NE

+Bachelor of Arts Communications & Theatre Arts
+The University of Iowa – Iowa City, IA

 ##Experience
-NWCN, Seattle WA
+#####NWCN, Seattle WA

 Dec, 2012 – Present